 We have brought some of the most exciting holidays and festivals in the world so that you can travel during these holidays.
 It will make your journey twice as exciting.

 Burning Man Festival.
 The festival has been held annually since 1986 in the Black Rock Desert in the state of Nevada, USA.
 The festival begins at 00:01 on the last Monday of August and lasts eight days.
 More than 70,000 people take part in the Burning Man festival annually with incredible ideas, colorful costumes, and their self-made transport.
 In fact, this is not a festival, but an environment that will change your mind and move you away from reality.
 The primary purpose is to make people more creative, kind, and open.
 You can't buy anything except coffee and ice at the festival, you only can exchange things with others.
 Hundreds of "mutant" vehicles and people in unusual clothing are moving in harmony with the music.
-Landscape, music, lighting are continually changing, so you can lose yourself and your belongings.
+Landscape, music, lighting is continually changing, so you can lose yourself and your belongings.
 This is natural for Burning Man.

 Those who come here to express themselves build different art objects in the middle of the desert have fun and learn.
 At the end of the festival, the participants destroy everything - burn all traces.
-And most importantly, in the last day, a human sculpture made of wood, the symbol of the festival, is burned.
+And most importantly, in the last day, a human sculpture made of wood, the symbol of the festival, is being burned.

 Tickets cost averagely $ 500, but this does not prevent the flow of people.